 Financialisation Working Group

-Our aim is to promote financialisation as a topic of academic inquiry within political economy in line with IIPPE objectives.
-For that purpose, the IIPPE financialisation working group is an interdisciplinary discussion platform for researchers who focus on:
+Our aim is to promote financialisation as a topic of academic inquiry within political economy and other social sciences in line with IIPPE objectives.
+For that purpose, the IIPPE financialisation working group is an inter-disciplinary discussion platform for researchers who pose the questions below:

-- Theoretical aspects of financialisation.
-How should we conceptualise the nature of financialisation?
-How to locate it analytically within theories of money and finance, as well as the broader political economy and society?
+- Theoretical aspects of financialisation: How should we conceptualise the nature of financialisation?
+How to locate it analytically within theories of money and finance, as well as within broader political economy and society?

-- The impacts of financialisation.
-What are the impacts of these developments on distribution, growth, social reproduction and political economy relations?
+- The impacts of financialisation: What are the impacts of these developments on distribution, growth, social reproduction and other political economy related issues?

 Working group coordinators

 - Bruno Bonizzi is Associate Professor at the University of Hertfordshire, Business School (See the link for contact and bio)

 - Philip Mader is Research Fellow at the Institute of Development Studies (See the link for contact and bio)

 - Ezgi B. Unsal is Lecturer in Economics at SOAS, University of London (See the link for contact and bio)